 If you’re visiting Russia over New Years, you’ll be delighted to know the celebrations don’t stop after the next year ticks over.
 Christmas Day on the Russian Orthodox Calendar falls on January 7.
 Between New Years and Christmas, Moscow and St Petersburg’s public spaces are elaborately decorated with lavish ornaments and brightly lit Christmas trees, and the streets and parks bustle with Christmas fairs and markets.
 Explore our Russia Winter Tour to dive headfirst into the high points of this snowy escapade.
 On either Christmas Eve or Christmas Night, you have the chance to attend a traditional midnight mass in a beautiful candlelit Russian church.

 Seven weeks before Easter, Maslenitsa is a Russian festival that celebrates the end of winter and the coming of spring with a week of pancake-related festivities (what else?).
 In fact, thanks to its pagan roots, Maslenitsa is more like a carnival than an Orthodox Holy Week.
 It’s enjoyed all over Russia with parades, live music, dancing and fireworks.
 Of course, food is an essential part of Maslenitsa.
 Maslenitsa marks the beginning of Lent, and traditionally the last week milk, eggs and butter can be consumed.
 So naturally, blini (pancakes) are consumed in great quantities every day, either fresh out of the pan or doused with delicious sweet and savoury toppings.
 The festival culminates with the burning of a life-sized straw effigy of ‘Lady Maslenitsa”, meant to represent winter.

 Even the remotest regions in Russia have their own unique celebrations.
-The indigenous Nenets of Yamal are the last remaining peoples to practice large-scale, nomadic reindeer herding, completing a one-way migration of up to 1,000km from the Russian mainland to their summer grazing camps above the Arctic Circle.
+The indigenous Nenets of Yamal is the last remaining peoples to practice large-scale, nomadic reindeer herding, completing a one-way migration of up to 1,000km from the Russian mainland to their summer grazing camps above the Arctic Circle.
 At the end of this backbreaking journey, the Nenets let their hair down with a kind of tribal sports carnival, held in the town of Salekhard on the last Saturday of March.